orstavik/JoiComponents/book/Proposal_Var.md

 If *external, flattened* nodes are removed for a specific VAR name, a `varCallback` will be triggered using *internal, fallback* nodes if available.

+If neither *external, flattened* nodes nor *internal, fallback* nodes are available at startup, an empty `varCallback(Slottables{name: "", assignedNodes: undefined})` is triggered.
+This makes `varCallback(...)` function as a PostBatchedConstructor callback for the custom element.

 The `varCallback` is triggered in 4 ways:

 1. Initially, directly.